MingxuanLiu/Protective-DNS-Draft/draft-liu-dnsop-protective-dns.md

 # Security Considerations

 Furthermore, by integrating the operational considerations, we propose security considerations to enhance the security of Protective DNS on the basis of improving its practicality.
 We outline specific considerations covering multiple dimensions.
-For each factor, we provide specific recommended mitigations, including rewriting policy flaws, over-blocking, dangling resource risks, compatibility with other security practices and fault diagnosis.
+For each factor, we provide specific recommended mitigations, including rewriting policy flaws, over-blocking, dangling resource risks, interaction with data integrity protection and fallbacks.

 ## Security Consideration 1 - Rewriting Policy Flaws